 granted edit and publish

-permission.Light agents (Support add-on) on Guide Lite cannot create or edit articles.
-Light agents on Guide Professional and Enterprise can create and edit articles where they have been given permission.Note: Permission for agents to view and edit knowledge base articles or community posts is not part of the role permissions, but is set at the article level for the knowledge base and at the topic level for community (see Setting content viewing and editing access).
+permission.If you have light agents, they can also create and edit articles where they have been given permission.Note: Permission for agents to view and edit knowledge base articles or community posts is not part of the role permissions, but is set at the article level for the knowledge base and at the topic level for community (see Setting content viewing and editing access).